HORSE DENTAL CARE

 The mouth speculum is made of light aircraft aluminum that weighs less than four pounds and opens the horse’s mouth smoothly.
 This speculum can fit any size of horse or pony mouth and can also fit any type of mouth deformity to accommodate safe and comfortable treatment.

-Why are dentals needed?
+Why are horse dentals needed?

 Horses require the proper chewing surface for effective chewing and normal digestion.
 Horses with normal chewing surfaces are able to more easily digest their food and are therefore at lower risk for colic concerns.
-Dental abnormalities can cause discomfort in the mouth which manifest as behavioral issues that surface during training and showing.
+Dental abnormalities in horses can cause discomfort in the mouth which manifest as behavioral issues that surface during training and showing.

-Certain extractions are able to be performed in the field with sedation and local analgesia to numb the site.
+Certain horse tooth extractions are able to be performed in the field with sedation and local analgesia to numb the site.
 Wolf teeth extraction and mobile cheek teeth extractions are the common needs encountered in the field.

-Digital dental radiographs are pursued when needed in the field to monitor dental health and to rule-out dental abscesses, fractures, or local disease.
+Digital dental radiographs are pursued when needed in the field to monitor horse dental health and to rule-out dental abscesses, fractures, or local disease.

-How often are dentals needed?
+How often are horse dentals needed?

-Dental procedures are recommended once a year to every 6 months depending on the horse’s age and dental health.
+Equine dental procedures are recommended once a year to every 6 months depending on the horse’s age and dental health.